pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1772 AWS IAM

+Today I studied about the IAM (Identity and Access Management) AWS service to admin our AWS account access.
+I learned about the authentication and authorization flow.
+Groups can have multiple users, the actions that a group can perfom are defined by Policies.
+For example we can a developers group and this group have access to use S3 buckets.
+I am studying this concepts and refreshing my knowlegde of them, I remember in the past working in my Oracle Cloud certification, I learned all these topics, but in my jobs as a software developer I never use a variable range of multiple Cloud services profesionally.

 ### Day 1771 Regions, Availability Zones, Data Centers and Edge Locations

 Today I learned about Regions, Availability zones, data centers and edge locations in my AWS study.
 In the past I studied all off this